-My most interesting patient had an appointment with me that day.
-However, “interesting” is an understatement.
-As a prison psychiatrist, you get to meet quite a few odd characters in your life.
-It’s a hard job and I’ve been tempted so many times to quit.
-There was one specific occurrence that sent me over the edge, and made me quit that very night.
+There was one day that I’d had an unusual appointment that resulted a little… differently.
+However, “different” is an understatement.
+When I was a prison psychiatrist, I got to meet quite a lot of people in my life.
+It was a hard job and I’d been tempted so many times to quit.
+There was one specific occurrence that sent me over the edge, making me give in and quit that very night.

 . . .

-I was flipping through the patient’s file attached to my clipboard when she walked in.
+I was flipping through the patient’s file attached to my clipboard when she sauntered in.
 Amber was her name.
-She did have a last name, but unfortunately, I cannot give you that information by orders of the FBI.
+She had a last name, but unfortunately, I cannot give out that information because it’s classified.

 The guard escorting her stumbled over his shoelaces on the way in, and sheepishly bent down to tie his shoe.
 When he stood back up, she glared at him.
 Although the man was nearly a foot and a half taller than she, I could tell he was extremely intimidated by her presence.

 He cleared his throat and fidgeted with his pocket while the other hand was in a death grip around the patient’s arm.
 She did not struggle.